johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 anyone's guess!

 There is a good reason why the well-know progress bars and spinners have been invented.
-Waiting for 5 seconds while absolutely nothing is happening takes subjectively _longer_ than waiting for the _exact same amount of time_ watching some "in progress" animation.
-The progress indicator gives you some psychological relief: "okay, I don't need to worry, the computer is still working".
-There is a lot of user experience research about this; it is just how humans work.
+Waiting for five seconds while absolutely nothing is happening takes subjectively longer than watching some "in progress" animation for the exact same duration.
+The progress indicator gives you some reassurance: "okay, I don't need to worry, the computer is still working".

-Okay, so in windowed mode you have the floppy drive activity indicators in the WinUAE window's status bar.
+In windowed mode, you have the floppy drive activity indicators in the WinUAE window's status bar.
 But in fullscreen, you get nothing by default.
 So I recommend to tick the **Enable on-screen display** option in the **Miscellaneous** tab at the very least, and you might also want to increase